shoccho/image-to-arduino/README.md

 # Usage
 just use

-    `python3 main.py "name of your image or a directory of images"` for example
+    python3 main.py "name of your image or a directory of images"

+for example

+    python3 main.py wallpaper.jpg
+or

-    `python3 main.py wallpaper.jpg`
+    python3 main.py ~/Wallpapers/*